XhinLiang/xhinliang.github.io/source/_posts/backend/innodb-locks.md

 ### LOCK_STATUS

-LOCK_STATUS show the aquire status of this lock, could be GRANTED or WAITING.
+LOCK_STATUS shows the acquisition state of this lock: GRANTED or WAITING.
-When the LOCK_STATUS is GRANTED means that the session aquired this lock, otherwise means that the session of this lock is waiting.
+When the LOCK_STATUS is GRANTED means that the session acquired this lock, otherwise means that the session of this lock is waiting.

 ### LOCK_DATA